juliusakula/Station-Map-Website/README.md

 # Station Map Webpage
-Pulls in data from both the Wikipedia and Google Maps API and displays it using KnockoutJS declarative bindings.
+Displays a list of train stations by pulling in data from both the Wikipedia and Google Maps API.
+It takes this data and displays it using KnockoutJS declarative bindings.

 ## Getting Started